 This can change from month-to-month.

-For any month during which either you or your spouse are eligible for coverage, you lose the self-employed health insurance deduction.
+For any month during which either you or your spouse are eligible for group health insurance coverage, you lose the self-employed health insurance deduction.

 You can claim the deduction for any month during which neither party was eligible for group insurance.